EldonGabriel/eldongabriel.github.io/portfolio.md

 <section class="portfolio-page">

 <p style="font-size:1em; line-height:1.6; margin-bottom:20px;">
-This portfolio shows how I approach practical IT challenges.
-Each section focuses on a specific area of enterprise IT and the problems that can arise.
-My work focuses on improving security, reliability, and day-to-day operations.</p>
+This portfolio shows how I approach real-world IT challenges across enterprise environments.
+Each section focuses on a specific technical area, the problems that can arise, and the solutions used to address them.

-<p>Explore my portfolio below to see practical implementations, solutions, and validated results.
+Explore the portfolio below to see documented implementations, troubleshooting, security improvements, and validated results.
 </p>

 </section>